-Algorithm~\ref{algo:metric} summarizes the computation of \ourmetric.
-The procedure first preprocesses the source code and computes token-level entropy using a pretrained language model (Lines~1--4).
-Semantic unit boundaries are then identified by combining two complementary signals: positions where model uncertainty exceeds threshold $\tau$, and syntactic boundaries such as loop or function delimiters (Lines~5--9).
-This hybrid criterion ensures that the segmentation reflects both model-perceived difficulty and program structure.
-Finally, the algorithm constructs a semantic compositional hierarchy using a BFS traversal (Lines~10--15): starting from a top unit, its unit range is partitioned by boundaries and indentation levels; subsequent compositional units are created for each contiguous sub-range and enqueued for further processing.
-Once the hierarchy is constructed, \ourmetric is computed as a sum over all units (Lines~16--19), where each unit's contribution is a combination of its branching factor and compositional level, ensuring that deeper and more branching structures receive higher scores.
+Algorithm~\ref{algo:metric} presents the computation procedure of \ourmetric.
+Given a source code snippet, \ourmetric first preprocesses the input and computes token-level entropy using a pretrained language model (Lines~1--4).
+Semantic unit boundaries are then identified using two complementary signals: positions where model uncertainty exceeds the threshold $\tau$, and syntactic delimiters such as loops or function boundaries (Lines~5--9).
+This hybrid criterion allows the segmentation to capture both model-perceived difficulty and program structure.
+The algorithm subsequently constructs a semantic compositional hierarchy through a BFS traversal (Lines~10--15).
+Starting from a top-level unit, each unit range is recursively partitioned according to detected boundaries and indentation structure, and the resulting sub-units are enqueued for further processing.
+After constructing the hierarchy, \ourmetric is computed by aggregating contributions from all semantic units (Lines~16--19), where each unit is weighted according to its branching factor and compositional level.
+Consequently, semantically deeper and more branching structures receive higher complexity scores.